treeverse/lakeFS/docs/project/docs/index.md

 description: How to contribute to the lakeFS Documentation, including style guide
 parent: The lakeFS Project
 has_children: true
+has_toc: false
 ---

 # lakeFS Documentation

 Any contribution to the docs, whether it is in conjunction with a code contribution or as a standalone, is appreciated.

-Please see [the contributing guide](/project/contributing.md) for details on contributing to lakeFS in general.
+Please see [the contributing guide](/project/contributing.html) for details on contributing to lakeFS in general.

+{% include toc.html %}

 📝  Notice! lakeFS documentation is written using Markdown.
 Make sure to familiarize yourself with the [Markdown Guide](https://www.markdownguide.org/basic-syntax/#heading-best-practices).